CMSgov/design-system/scripts/scanDependents/README.md

 This tool gathers the versions of our design systems currently being used in the CMS-WDS organization on github.cms.gov.

-You can run this tool from the root of the repository directory with the following command:
+To see a full list of sub-commands and options available, run this from the root of the repository:

 ```
-yarn scan-dependents
+yarn scan-dependents --help
 ```

 ## Setup